-A couple weeks ago, I had the privilege of attending the Chief Strategy Officer (CSO) Conference in San Francisco with three members of our executive team.
-For my CEO, VP of Sales, and VP of Business Development, the event was an opportunity to introduce our brand to a targeted group of potential customers and partners, and to connect with some of our existing customers who would be in attendance.
+A couple of weeks ago, I had the privilege of attending the Chief Strategy Officer (CSO) Conference in San Francisco with three members of our executive team.
+For my CEO, VP of Sales, and VP of Business Development, the event was an opportunity to introduce our brand to a targeted group of potential customers and partners and to connect with some of our existing customers who would be in attendance.
 For me, as a member of the marketing team, it was a tremendous opportunity to learn about the Chief Strategy Officer persona.

 The CSO conference afforded me a unique chance: The speakers were the most senior strategy leaders of some of the world’s most recognized brands (News Corp, Navistar, Boeing, and SunTrust to name a few).
 And for two days, they were going to tell me exactly how the Chief Strategy Officer persona uses strategy to inform company operations, and what they hope to see on the horizon of strategy innovation.